calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ![Field Goal Angle](/assets/plots/nfl/field_goal_angle.jpg)

-It gets a little fuzzy when you're trying to determine from which spot a kicker might have actually kicked the ball, since there seems to some leeway for the kicker whether to kick from the center line, or from one of the hashmarks[^field-goal-range].
+It gets a little fuzzy when you're trying to determine from which spot a kicker might have actually kicked the ball, since there seems to be some discretion on whether to kick from the center line, or from one of the hashmarks[^field-goal-range].
 For this model, let's assume the kicker kicks from one of the hashmarks.

-From this, we can calculate this angle based on the distance to kicked as:
+From this, we can calculate this angle based on the distance to kick as:

 $$\beta = ArcTan(\frac{29.25}{distance})$$